I’ve scoured the internet high and low, and paid close attention to professional organisers, to bring you this guide on how to organise your wardrobe.

 Storage baskets

 I’ve never met a basket I didn’t like and the uses for them around the home are endless.
-In the wardrobe, I love using baskets to keep smaller items together and tidy, for example putting all scarves in a basket.
+In the wardrobe, I love using baskets to keep smaller items together and tidy.
+For example, putting all scarves in a basket.

 Baskets are also a great way to maximise high overhead cupboards that may otherwise be wasted.